• Skip to primary navigation

 Chocolate-covered strawberry bouquet made with matcha white chocolate, ruby chocolate, and dark chocolate strawberries and pink roses with pink tissue paper and red velvet ribbon.

 We love to make Chocolate Covered Strawberries year round.
-The combination of juicy strawberries and a crisp chocolate shell make for a rich and healthy dessert.
+The combination of juicy strawberries and a crisp chocolate shell make for a rich and delicious dessert.
 Our Chocolate Strawberry Bouquet is our special version of this recipe where we wrap chocolate strawberry skewers and flowers in a bouquet.

-Make this recipe with classic chocolate strawberries, pink chocolate strawberries, matcha white chocolate strawberries, or a combination of all 3!
+Make this recipe with classic chocolate strawberries, pink chocolate strawberries, matcha strawberries, or a combination of all 3!
 See the recipe card for instructions to make a bouquet wrapped in tissue paper or a free-standing bouquet in a vase.

 Jump to: